exo-lang/exo2-artifact/README.md

 ```

 Please note that this script will print out more kernels than what was reported in the paper, as ExoBLAS supports a superset of kernels compared to those included in the paper.
+Reviewers are encouraged to verify that the printed lines of code match Figure 9 (a).

 #### Run Performance Benchmark Against Existing Libraries (Optional, Highly Time-Consuming)